 I remember hands-on field trips, planting trees, observing ducks in the stormwater pond, egg drop contests, tasting honeysuckles in the schoolyard, seasonal scavenger hunts, lying in the grass while drawing cumulus clouds, etc.

-The evolution of technology and pressures of standardized testing have made these types of authentic learning experiences more of a rarity.
+The evolution of technology and the pressures of standardized testing have made these types of authentic learning experiences more of a rarity.
 However, outdoor learning allows for real-world application and helps make the learning stick.
 It gives students the opportunity to move and learn simultaneously while reducing stress, increasing motivation, and tapping into their natural curiosities.
 Plus, it’s just fun!

 And early learners need fun!
 We shouldn’t be rushing childhood.
 We should be letting kids be kids for as long as possible!